THE HIGH HOLIDAYS:

 The High Holidays are a potent time for personal growth, but oftentimes it takes work and preparation to truly reap their benefits.
 This course, led by Rabbi Ami Silver, is designed to help you enter deeply into these holidays, to explore the unique meaning and practices embedded in these days, and to access their transformative potential.

-This five-week, online course will begin during the month of Elul, the traditional time to prepare for the upcoming holidays.
-Weekly classes will combine in-depth textual study together with guided practices and exercises to help integrate these teachings into our own experience.
+The five classes combine in-depth textual study together with guided practices and exercises to help integrate these teachings into our own experience.

 Here are descriptions of the topics this course will cover:

 1. Rosh Hashana - A Day of Love

 Rosh Hashana is not mentioned in the Biblical text - at least not in the way that we’re familiar with it.
 In this session, we’ll explore a range of primary texts about Rosh Hashana, from the Bible through the Talmud and Midrash, in order to uncover what this day is really about.
 This will offer us a new framework for relating to this day, and experiencing it with a greater sense of connection and possibility.

 2. “God, Open My Lips” Prayer as Path of Teshuva

 Traditionally, the majority of the High Holiday experience is spent engaged in prayer.
 This can be filled with moments of inspiration and elation, and can also feel overwhelming or hard to connect with.
 In this session, we’ll use a fundamental prayer text to explore an embodied approach to prayer that relates to the High Holidays in particular, and offers a powerful framework for stepping into prayer.